-Second suspect arrested in connection with Hampton homicide
+Third suspect sentenced in connection with Hampton homicide

-HAMPTON, Va. – An arrest has been made in connection with a homicide that happened in June, 2017.
+HAMPTON, Va. – An arrest was made in connection with a homicide that happened in June, 2017.

-Police have arrested 22-year-old Malik Omar Saunders has been charged with one count of Murder, two counts of Use of a Firearm in Commission of a Felony, one count of Attempted Robbery, one count of Conspiracy to Commit a Robbery and one count of Shooting into an Occupied Vehicle, according to police.
+Police arrested 22-year-old Malik Omar Saunders.
+He was originally charged with one count of Murder, two counts of Use of a Firearm in Commission of a Felony, one count of Attempted Robbery, one count of Conspiracy to Commit a Robbery and one count of Shooting into an Occupied Vehicle, according to police.

 When they arrived, they found 25-year-old Johnathan Matthew Bradley inside a vehicle that had left the road and hit a home.
 Bradley was suffering from multiple gunshot wounds and pronounced deceased at the scene by Hampton Fire and Rescue.